fernandoroa/NLPShiny_mod/README.md

 The shiny app is connected to a source database of community feedback.
-This feedback is provided continuously to NGOs (into the database of a third part - here as PoC only, not the real database)
+This feedback is provided continuously to NGOs (into the database of a third party - here as PoC only, not the real database)

 App PoC: The feedback should be constantly updated (form page), filtered (mod. submit), whenever needed tagged (tag module), based on a NLP model